justinraj89/Moovie/README.md

 # Moovie

 ![moovielogo](https://i.imgur.com/fwDSUCM.png)
-#### Moovie is an application where users can Sign up, login, and build a watchlist of movies that they want to watch.
-Users may also remove moveies from their watchlist.
+## Moovie is an application where users can Sign up, login, and build a watchlist of movies that they want to watch.
+Users may also remove movies from their watchlist.
 Use the search form to search for specific movie titles!

 Movie info obtained via The Movie Database API (TMDB)